slurpcode/beast/about.md

 permalink: /about/
 ---

 Hey my name is John Bampton, well actually some people call me The Beast,  [The Beast 234 Style](https://www.codewars.com/users/Beast/site-events){:target="_blank"} (disclaimer number subject to change) or just Beast for short.
 Deep down inside I'm a truly magical and wondrous Beast.
-I live in [BrisVegas](https://en.wikipedia.org/wiki/Brisbane){:target="_blank"}, well that's what we call Brisbane here.
+I live in [BrisVegas](https://en.wikipedia.org/wiki/Brisbane){:target="_blank"}, well that's what we call Brisbane here and I've been working for over 3 years now on a large California based software project in the energy sector.
 I have a live by the keyboard, die by the keyboard kind of attitude and some of the important things in my life are [The Jedi]( https://www.google.com.au/search?q=jedi+master&tbm=isch&tbo=u&source=univ&sa=X&ved=0ahUKEwiZgqHXk9zLAhXkYaYKHW05CB4QsAQIPA&biw=1285&bih=1415){:target="_blank"}, [Barnabus]( https://en.wikipedia.org/wiki/Barney_Stinson){:target="_blank"} Barney Stinson, [The Bro from Seinfeld](